tevslin/Starlink-Statuspage-Clients/README.md

 # Starlink-Statuspage-Clients
 Windows Clients to upload Starlink performance data to Starlinkstatus.space

-The developers of Starlink Statuspage, \Tysonpower and \puchol decribe it this way:
+The developers of Starlink Statuspage, \Tysonpower and \puchol, describe it this way:

 "Starlinkstatus.space is a Website that offers Statistics of Starlink Users around the World.
 All Data is Collected by Users that are interested in the Performance of Starlink....".